Facing a DUI? We've helped 115 clients find attorneys today.

 DWIs Based on Actual Impairment

 Prosecutors can prove actual impairment by showing that the consumed alcohol or drugs observably affected the behavior, disposition, speech, and general manner of the driver.
-To prove impairment, prosecutors might use evidence like the testimony of the arresting officer, expert witness testimony related to the effects of the substances the driver ingested, and test results showing what substances the driver had in his or her system.
+To prove impairment, prosecutors might use evidence like the testimony of the arresting officer, expert witness testimony related to the effects of the substances the driver ingested (and test results showing what substances were present in the driver’s system).
+(Clemmer v.
+Commonwealth, 208 Va.
+661 (1968).)

 Per Se Alcohol DWI Charges